 Because relationships depend upon communicating and feeling acknowledged by the other person, when patients with ADD get distracted and don't follow through with their partner's request, the partner feels disrespected.
 Many relationships are adversely affected because of one partner having untreated ADD.
 How ADD interferes with recovery:

 Some of the theories about ADD state that the brain does not secrete enough dopamine (a brain messenger chemical).
 Patients with ADD may try to seek out activities that force the brain to secrete more dopamine in order to feel normal, including such behavior as drug use, which is known to increase the level of dopamine.
 They may also seek extreme athletic activities, which produce a lot of physical thrill.
-For more information on ADD in adults, please click here to read Driven to Distraction.

 Anxiety disorders are characterized by feelings of alarm, worry or panic.
 While these feelings can be a normal response to life situations, they can be part of a disorder when the feelings interfere with function and getting needs met, instead of helping the person survive.